funfair-tech/fun-wallet-docs/docs/guide/web-sdk/authentication.md

 # Authentication

-It's up to the integration to show the user the login and logout buttons which gives flexibility on designs.
+It's up to the integration to show the user the login and logout buttons, which allows flexibility on designs.

 ## Login

-Register a click event on the element you want to trigger the FunFair Wallet login modal.
+Register a click event on the element you want to trigger the Wallet login modal.

 Example: